What is the Sweden's Best Managed Companies programme?

 Although a competition, an integral part of the programme is coaching.
 Professionals from Deloitte will facilitate the application process to shine light on current best practices and areas for improvement.
 The end result will be a detailed self-analysis of your business focused on strategic and operational issues.

 The Best Managed Company title can be awarded for several consecutive years to the same company and the awarded companies will become part of a strong community of the best.

 What makes Sweden's Best Managed Companies programme unique?

-- Focuses on Swedish owned and managed companies
+- Focuses on private Swedish companies

 - Recognises overall business performance and sustained growth

 - Recognises the efforts of the entire organisation

 - Gives insights into best practices, which are shared during the application process